jnslmk/gled2/README.md

 Linux RPMs contain a `yum.repos.d` file so that gled is automatically updated with your system.

+The Apple developer account for the signed Mac application is sponsored by [FreshX GmbH](https://freshx.de/).

 # Documentation

 The documentation is available at [photonenkollektiv.gitlab.io/gled2](https://photonenkollektiv.gitlab.io/gled2).